gabrielcedran/pomodoro-timer/README.md

 _Similarly to vanilla css (maybe sligthly easier and more flexible), it's possible to define different themes on styled components via the component ThemeProvider and the props theme (`${props => props.theme.primary}`) - more info check commit_

+_Styled components does not automatically extend its types with custom themes properties.
+It's necessary to extend it manually to have IDE completion and typescript type enforcement and validation._

+ #### Application Custom Types (overloading external libs definition)

+ When working with TS, it's possible to create type definition files (declaration files) specific for an application - the custom types for that application.

+In the styled components case when (custom) themes are created, it enabled typescript type enforcement and validation and also IDE completion suggestion.

+Check `./src/@types/styled.d.ts` and git commit for details of implementation.

+Ps directory `@types` and file name `styled.d.ts` is not mandatory and could be anything.
+The suffix `.d.ts` indicates that it is a file with types definition.